 In 2000, Trent was called to active duty as an Army Chaplain, serving the soldiers and families of the 3-101st Aviation Regiment of the 101st Airborne Division.
 In 2002, he was deployed to Afghanistan, the next year to Iraq.

 In 2012, Angela was called to serve on the faculty of Pittsburgh Theological Seminary where she now teaches homiletics (preaching) and worship.
-After several months of long distance commuting, Trent joined his family in Pittsburgh and began work as the Interim Pastor at Sixth Presbyterian Church in the fall of that year.
+Trent served as Interim Pastor of Sixth Presbyterian Church from 2012-2013 before accepting the call to serve as the 13th installed pastor (since 1885) of Glenshaw Presbyterian Church in 2013.